myarichuk/myarichuk.github.io/source/_posts/nancyfx-vs-featherhttp.md

 ```
 > I really LOVED the syntax of FeatherHttp - really concise and low-ceremonly.
 It is even shorter than NancyFx!

-The next step was to actually run the benchmark tool - *wrk*.
+The next step was to actually do the benchmarking.
 I ran the following command for both of the services, which were compiled using .Net Core 3.1
 ```bash
 wrk -c500 -t4 -d30s -R2000 http://localhost:5000/
 ```

-I got the following results.
+> Those parameters mean - open 500 connections, try to maintain 2000 req/sec over 30 seconds and use 4 threads for concurrent requests

-1. For NancyFx I got
+**For NancyFx I got:**
 ```command
 Running 30s test @ http://localhost:5000/
   4 threads and 500 connections